Characterizing Human Actions in the Digital Platform by Temporal Context: Data Experiment Settings

-\textbf{MoocData~\cite{yu2018smartphone}} MoocData is the clickstream data on the users in the XuetangX platform (the MOOC platform in China).
-The dataset contains the users' learning activities logs, including what functions of the platform they use during their learning.
-While the dataset provides a massive amount of logs, it also serves as the dataset for the dropout prediction.
-We utilize this subset of the dataset to compare the behavior differences between two distinct types of users in terms of academic performance: Dropout VS Non-Dropout.
+MoocData comprises users' clickstream data set on a Mooc platform published by ~\cite{yu2018smartphone}.
+The dataset contains logs of users’ learning activities, including which platform functions they use.
+It also serves as a dataset for dropout prediction.
+We treat each clickstream event as an action and compute time intervals based on timestamps.
+Also, we utilize this subset to compare behavioral differences between two types of users: dropout vs.\ non‑dropout.